Minnesota State Highway 200

-Minnesota State Highway 200 (MN 200) is a 201.203 mi highway in northwest and northeast Minnesota, which runs from North Dakota Highway 200 at the North Dakota state line near Halstad, and continues east to its eastern terminus at its intersection with U.S. Highway 2 in Northeast Aitkin County, 9-miles west of Floodwood.
+Minnesota State Highway 200 (MN 200) is a 201.203 mi highway in northwest and northeast Minnesota, which runs from North Dakota Highway 200 at the North Dakota state line near Halstad, and continues east to its eastern terminus at its intersection with U.S. Highway 2 in Northeast Aitkin County, 9 mi west of Floodwood.

 At the western terminus, upon crossing the Red River, the roadway continues westward as state highways numbered 200 all the way to Idaho, a total distance of about 1,356 mi.

 The route runs across Minnesota from west to east, connecting Ada, Mahnomen, Walker, and Floodwood.